spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/architecture.md

 - Add a [Cilium](https://cilium.io/) Container Network Interface (CNI) layer to your Amazon EKS cluster to handle networking for hybrid nodes using affinity rules.

-- Create hybrid node pools comprised of edge hosts that have been registered with Palette.
+- Create hybrid node pools comprising edge hosts that have been registered with Palette.

 - Define cluster profiles to collectively manage your hybrid nodes.
 Each cluster profile for a hybrid node pool includes the following configurable layers: